IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

 	`use com.ibm.streamsx.messaging.kafka::KafkaConsumer;`

 5. **Configure the Kafka Producer to produce messages.** You must:
     * **Create a producer.properties file and place it in the `etc` directory of your application.** This ensures that it will be included in the .sab application bundle (important for cloud and HA deployment).
 The following is a sample producer.properties file.
-See [here](http://kafka.apache.org/documentation.html#producerconfigs) for more producer configuration details.
+See <a target="_blank" href="http://kafka.apache.org/documentation.html#producerconfigs">here</a> for more producer configuration details.
         <pre><code>bootstrap.servers=broker.host.1:9092,broker.host.2:9092,broker.host.3:9092
    acks=0</code></pre>
     * **Specify the location of the producer.properties file in the KafkaProducer operator using the propertiesFile parameter.** You can specify either an absolute or a relative file path, where the path is relative to the application directory: